sy2002/ai-playground/analog/README.md

 was able to leverage the real-time simulation of the analog computer to learn quickly.
-After for example 120 episodes, the mean steps were already at 4,674 and the maximum steps at 19,709 which is the equivalent of more than 15 minutes of successful balancing.
+After for example 120 episodes, the mean steps were already at 4,674 and the maximum steps at 19,709 which is the equivalent of more than 15 minutes of successful balancing per episode.

 Episode|Mean Steps|Median Steps|Min.
 Steps|Max.
 Steps|Epsilon|
 -------|----------|------------|----------|----------|-------|